On the Ingleton-Violations in Finite Groups: Explicit Violation Construction with and

-Feeding the above presentation into GAP, we find that for $p = 5,7,\dots,23$ the outcome is a finite group, and it violates Ingleton with subgroups in \eqref{equation:presentationsubgrps}.
-Moreover, with GAP we verified for the first few primes (up to $p = 11$) that this group is isomorphic to $PGL(2,p)$.
-In fact, we prove that $PGL(2,p)$ is indeed a family of Ingleton-violating groups for primes $p\geq 5$, by explicitly constructing their violating subgroups.
+Feeding the above presentation to GAP, we find that for $p = 5,7,\dots,23$ the outcome is a finite group that violates the Ingleton inequality.\footnote{The capability of the testing program is primarily limited by hardware.
+When $p$ is too large the program runs out of memory.} Moreover, with GAP we verified for the first few primes (up to $p = 11$) that this group is isomorphic to the projective general linear group $PGL(2,p)$.
+This leads us to conjecturing that $PGL(2,p)$ is a family of Ingleton-violating groups.
+In fact, with an explicit identification of the generators in \eqref{equation:presentationg} with matrices in $PGL(2,p)$, we prove that $PGL(2,p)$ is indeed a family of Ingleton-violating groups for primes $p\geq 5$, by directly constructing their violating subgroups in \eqref{equation:presentationsubgrps} in the form of matrices.
+These matrix subgroups all have clear interpretations.
 Furthermore, once we have the formats of these subroups, we extend them to the Ingleton-violating family $PGL(2,q)$ for all finite field order $q\geq 5$.
-In Appendix~\ref{section:Asch}, in the framework of group actions we show that this family of Ingleton violations has a remarkably nice interpretation: each subgroup is the stabilizer for a special set of points in the projective geometry of $PGL(2,q)$.